curl/curl/docs/TheArtOfHttpScripting.md

 ## Proxy Authentication

- Sometimes your HTTP access is only available through the use of a HTTP proxy.
+ Sometimes your HTTP access is only available through the use of an HTTP proxy.
 This seems to be especially common at various companies.
-A HTTP proxy may require its own user and password to allow the client to get through to the Internet.
+An HTTP proxy may require its own user and password to allow the client to get through to the Internet.
 To specify those with curl, run something like: